 Recognize and Report Email Scams

-Email scams (known as phishing) are a common method to trick you into visiting a fraudulent website, opening an infected document, or logging in to "validate your email account."
+Phishing is a common scam tactic to trick you into revealing sensitive data by visiting a fraudulent website, opening an infected document, or logging in to "validate your email account."

 Challenge

-Email scams (known as phishing) are a common method to trick you into visiting a fraudulent website, opening an infected document, or logging in to "validate your email account."
-These emails, websites, documents, or login pages may be obviously fraudulent, or may look exactly like the University's login page.
-Higher education institutions are popular targets for these scams.
+These emails, websites, documents, or login pages may be obviously phony, but others may look just like the University’s login page.
+Higher education institutions are popular targets for phishing.

 Solutions